cjyoon/triomix_readthedocs/docs/source/usage.rst

    $ python triomix.py -f father.bam -m mother.bam -c child.bam -r reference.fasta -d 1

-Detection of intrafamilial contamination in the parent (i.e. parent DNA contamminated by child, or by another parent)
+Detection of intrafamilial contamination in the parent (i.e. parent DNA contaminated by child, or by another parent)
 ------------
 To detect intrafamilial DNA contamination in the parent, ``--parent`` option can be used.
 This will use *GroupD SNPs* (where offspring's genotype is *homo-alt*) to detect the offspring DNA contaminating in the parents.